Castroville, California: Marilyn Monroe, Honorary Artichoke Queen

 Stanley Seedman, owner of Carlyle's Jewelers in Salinas, California, made arrangements for a model named Doreen Nash to model for a big promotional sale in Salinas in February 1948.
 Doreen Nash was not able to attend; her replacement was Marilyn Monroe.

 Monroe spent a week in the Monterey Bay area, visiting and promoting her career.
 She replaced Doreen Nash at Carlyle's Jewelry and signed autographs.
 Monroe was asked to draw the lucky ticket for a $250 diamond ring in the Vogue Theater.
 During her stay, Marilyn Monroe visited several men's civic clubs including the Kiwanis Club.
 During the Kiwanis Club meeting, representatives from CalChoke (the California Artichoke Association) presented her with a sash as "California Artichoke Queen".
 She posed with Edward Modena, Randy Barsotti, and Enrico Bellone, each holding artichokes.

 The photographs of Marilyn wearing the sash and holding artichokes were used in advertisements and passed throughout the produce industry.

+New sign

+On July 10, 2025, the "Castroville, Artichoke Center of the World" sign was replaced with a new one.
+The most major difference is the replacement of the "O" in "CASTROVILLE" with an artichoke.
+The metallic supports will feature at least four artichoke designs.

+The old sign had been in place since the 1930s.